ICC revamp: Pakistan Cricket Board turn to PM for help

-Enraged Pakistan Cricket Board members will turn to Nawaz Sharif to tackle the controversial restructuring plan of ICC
+Enraged Pakistan Cricket Board members will turn to their Prime Minister Nawaz Sharif to tackle the controversial restructuring plan of the International Cricket Council

 Lahore: The Pakistan Cricket Board yesterday lashed out over controversial plans to reform cricket’s governing body, describing the proposed revamp as unjust.